rentpath/rp-jackdaw-clj/README.md

 You may also want to create an end-to-end system test that uses non-mock components and connects to an actual Kafka cluster.
 It's hard to make a specific recommendation for that since that are many ways you might run your test cluster.
+However to setup and teardown topics you may find the topic-related functions in the `user` namespace helpful.
+You may also need to remove state store directories; there's a `cleanup!` function in the `processor` namespace for that.

+If you're using a shared cluster for testing, you'll probably want to make sure that your topic names and `application.id` values are unique for each test run.
+One approach would be to generate some unique string (such as a timestamp or a random UUID) and prepend or append it to each name in your system config map before starting the system.
+In your teardown you could use the `re-delete-topics!` function to delete all topics containing that unique value.
+That will ensure that all topics (even internal topics created as changelogs for state stores, which are named based on the `application.id`) are deleted.

 ## License